salmanhiro/post-quantum-support-openssl-docker/README.md

 # post-quantum-support-openssl-docker
-Implementation of https://github.com/open-quantum-safe/openssl in docker container for convenience
+Implementation of https://github.com/open-quantum-safe/openssl in docker container for convenience.
+No more complicated installation and break your local OpenSSL.

 ## Using Docker Compose
 1. Build docker compose using `docker-compose build`